rmksrv/rmksrv/README.md

 # 👋🏻 Hi, folks!

-My name is Roman, I'm 24 y.o.
+My name is Roman, I'm 25 y.o.
 I graduated from Lobachevsky University with B. A. in Mathematics.
 I'm interested in programming since childhood.
-Today I work as a SQA Automation Engineer, however I wish to become a backend developer.

 I spend my free time with my own pet projects and technical literature.
 Sometimes, I play video games.
 In winter, I also like snowboarding.